robvanuden/web/source/docs/getting-started/faq.md

 ### How can I debug my build?

-Yes.
 Build implementations reside in simple console applications.
 So setting the build project as the startup project will immediately allow to debug.
 Also using `Debugger.Launch` works, if you prefer to start the build from a shell.
 The best experience can be achieved by using one of the IDE extensions.

 ### How can I execute tools from PATH?